Chemotherapy for children

 There are advantages and disadvantages of each type of line.

-Your child may have chemotherapy in the form of tablets or liquids, although this is less common, as some types of chemotherapy drugs cannot be absorbed by the stomach, so cannot be taken orally.
+Your child may have chemotherapy in the form of tablets or liquids, although this is less common, as the stomach cannot absorb some types of chemotherapy drugs , so they cannot take them orally.

-Chemotherapy given orally is absorbed in the stomach and carried around their body in the blood stream to reach the cancer cells.
+However, children take most of the chemotherapy drugs orally, absorb them in the stomach and carry around their body in the blood stream to reach the cancer cells.

-If your child is given a tablet or liquid form of chemotherapy:
+If your child receive a tablet or liquid form of chemotherapy:

 Your child's health team can give you more information.